 6. Develop a storyboard and video script

 Scripting a video uses text to describe scenes and narration, with details of the screen contents.
-Having a script will ensure that you are delivering the right message and a great experience.
+Having a script will ensure you deliver the right message and a great experience.

 Some video projects might benefit from using a storyboard.
 A storyboard is a graphic representation of how a video will flow, like a comic book panel.
 Storyboards can be created and edited in tools such as PowerPoint until all team members are satisfied with the sequence of scenes.

-7. Edit or divide script to keep audience’s attention
+7. Edit or divide the script to keep audience’s attention

 Structure the script into three acts: